ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 **picture showing AI -> ML -> DL**

 This heirarchy is important.
-Artificial intelligence encompasses a lot more than just deep learning.
+Artificial intelligence encompasses more than just deep learning.
 It's possible to be a machine learning practioner and not know much about other areas of artifical intelligence.
 Most of the time when companies advertize they are using artifical intelligence, they really mean machine learning.

 Machine learning doesn't always mean deep learning.
 Deep learning excels on image and text problems - more classical models such as random forests perform better on other kinds of datasets.